JOIN LOGIN JOIN

 Now, 3D printing and AI-powered tools are rewriting that agreement in real time.

-The scary part for Games workshop is not “someone printed a proxy.”
+The scary part for Games Workshop is not “someone printed a proxy.”
 That ship sailed years ago.
 The scary part is speed.
 A new model gets previewed, the official kit will not hit shelves for weeks or months, then a talented hobbyist recreates it from the preview and prints it days later.
-Sometimes the STL goes up for download, sometimes it vanishes fast, sometimes it never shows up publicly, and still spreads.

-That changes everything from preview strategy to distribution to enforcement.
-It turns the release calendar into an open invitation for digital sculptors to race GW to the table.
+That changes everything from GW’s preview strategy to distribution and enforcement.
+Now it even turns the release calendar into an open invitation for digital sculptors to race GW to the table and 3D print Warhammer models before the official release even happens.

 Huron 3D PrintedIf you’ve been in the hobby long enough, you’ve seen knockoffs, recasts, and “totally not a Space Marine” resin sculpts.
 This moment is different.
 A hobbyist recently made the new Huron model, and it was eventually posted here.
 Sure, there are some slight deformities you can see zoomed in at this size, but it looks basically the same to us.